aya-rs/awesome-aya/README.md

         - Getting LSM program arguments in aya-bpf
         - Enforcing custom security policy in aya-bpf
         - Using `aya::AsyncPerfEventArray` to pass events to userspace
+- [mybee](https://github.com/elbaro/mybee) - An eBPF profiler for MySQL 8.0
+    - Aya is used to attach to mysqld uprobes.
+    - mybee does not have to understand mysql wire protocol and utilize what mysqld already provides.
+    - Uses less CPU than AF_PACKET or other eBPF-based tools that monitor TCP packets.

 ## Major Projects that Use Aya